 While this graphic is not specific to one clan, many Highland clans and Lowland families originated as Norse (primarily from Norway), Angles (from Denmark via England) or Normans (from Denmark via France).
 Norse culture, placenames and, as we are finding, DNA pervade Scotland.
 Clan Donald, the Highland's most powerful clan until the end of the 16th century, was a Gaelic/Norse hybrid.
 This map and accompanying graphics encapsulate these three migrations.

 Also known as Giclée (zhe-clay) printing, these graphics are printed to order with archival inks on Hahnemühle Photo Rag 308 Archival Paper, a thicker, natural white, slightly textural,100% cotton stock which enhances the period style of the images.
 Founded in 1584, Hahnemühle Fine Art Papers are regarded as top of the line, museum-quality paper.
 One characteristic of archival inks and papers is longevity.
 If properly cared for, these resist fading, discoloration and aging in general for many decades – up to a century according to some sources.

 These graphics are available to educational and non-profit organizations for digital usage free of charge.
-The Scots-Irish/Highland immigration graphic has been reproduced both in print and online by The Scotsman and clans MacMillan, MacLean and Forbes and used in presentations by numerous genealogists.
+The Scots-Irish/Highland immigration graphic has been reproduced both in print and online by The Scotsman (Scotland's national newspaper), clans Donald, MacMillan, MacLean and Forbes, used as a visual aid in classes at universities on both sides of the Pond including Edinburgh University and in presentations by numerous genealogists.
 Please email Mike McMillen if you have any questions or would like to request usage.